 Information about different types of service that are eligible for purchase and use under the MSERS is available in the Retirement Board’s “Guide to Benefits” .
 Hard copies are available from campus Benefits Administrators.

-Under terms established by the MSRB, employees may use one or more of the lump sum sources identified below in combination with payroll deductions to purchase qualifying service during the one-time opportunity under Section 60.
+Under terms established by the MSRB, employees may use one or more of the lump sum sources identified below, and/or payroll deductions, to purchase qualifying service during the one-time opportunity under Section 60.

 Payment for the purchase of qualifying service under Section 60 must be made when the eligible participant becomes a member of the MSERS.